 Some content so perfectly matches user intent that it stands out from the pack.
 Common sense helps you figure out user intent and sync your articles to it.
 Here are some examples of how content might mesh with user intent:

 Don’t try to rank for a keyword if you aren’t going to answer the user’s question.
 If your post doesn’t match the user’s intent, you aren’t likely to rank well for the phrase.
 Within your post, you should also answer some of the People Also Ask options, if there are any.
+Read more on how to create a user intent SEO strategy.

 Some keywords pay more per click than others.
 Start by searching for the keyword you’re interested in using.